In October 2002, the federal government passed the Help America Vote Act of 2002 (HAVA).

-The Government Accountability Board’s Elections Division is charged with administering transparent, fair, and efficient elections for the citizens of Wisconsin.
-The Statewide Voter Registration System (SVRS) was created in 2006 as a key tools used by the Board to carry out its critical election business practices.
-In early 2016, SVRS was replaced by WisVote, which has improved usability and functionality and lower costs.
+The Wisconsin Elections Commission is charged with administering transparent, fair, and efficient elections for the citizens of Wisconsin.
+The Statewide Voter Registration System (SVRS) was created in 2006 as a key tools used by the former State Elections Board to carry out its critical election business practices.
+In early 2016, SVRS was replaced by WisVote, which has improved usability and functionality and lowered costs.
 Learn more about WisVote here.

 HAVA required all states to set up a single, uniform, centralized and computerized statewide voter registration database.
 The system is required to link with other State databases, including the Department of Corrections to obtain information on felons, the Department of Health Services to obtain information on deaths, and the Department of Transportation for validation of driver license and social security numbers.

 WisVote contains complete voting participation history information for all registered voters since 2006.
 Prior to 2006, voter records were maintained by municipal clerks, but municipalities with populations of 5,000 and under were not required to keep a voter registration list.
 Many pre-2006 electronic voter records were converted into WisVote; however, anyone seeking to verify a person's voting history should contact the municipal clerk's office directly for records prior to 2006.

 WisVote is not only a voter registration list, but a full elections administration package.